Game.com: Reception

 At the time of the Game.com's launch in 1997, Chris Johnston of VideoGameSpot believed that the console would have difficulty competing against the Game Boy.
 Johnston also believed that text-based Internet and email would attract only limited appeal, stating that such features were outdated.
 Johnston concluded that the Game.com "is a decent system, but Nintendo is just way too powerful in the industry."
 Chip and Jonathan Carter wrote that the console did not play action games as well as it did with other games, although they praised the console's various options and wrote, "Graphically, we'd have to say this has the potential to perform better than Game Boy.
 As for sound, Game.com delivers better than any other hand-held on the market."
 A team of four Electronic Gaming Monthly editors gave the Game.com scores of 5.5, 4.5, 5.0, and 4.0.
 They were impressed by the PDA features and touchscreen, but commented that the games library had thus far failed to deliver on the Game.com's great potential.
 They elaborated that while the non-scrolling games, particularly Wheel of Fortune, were great fun and made good use of the touchscreen, the more conventional action games were disappointing and suffered from prominent screen blurring.

-Wisconsin State Journal stated that the Game.com offered "some serious" advantages over the Game Boy, including its touchscreen.
+Dave Becker of the Wisconsin State Journal stated that the Game.com offered "some serious" advantages over the Game Boy, including its touchscreen.
 It was also stated that in comparison to the Game Boy, the Game.com's 8-bit processor provided "marginal improvements" in the quality of speed and graphics.
-The newspaper noted that the Game.com had a "tiny, somewhat blurry screen."
+The newspaper noted that the Game.com had a "tiny, somewhat blurry screen".
 The Philadelphia Inquirer wrote a negative review of the Game.com, particularly criticizing Internet connectivity issues.
 Also criticized was the system's lack of a backlit screen, as the use of exterior lighting could cause difficulty in viewing the screen, which was highly reflective.